frictionlessdata/frictionless-prototype-py/docs/target/extracting-data/README.md

     Compression Path: ""

-There are much more information available; we will explain some of it later in the the sections below:
+There is much more information available; we will explain some of it later in the sections below:

 ```python